 According to some writers, notably the authors of the Holy Blood

-and the Holy Grail and of The DA Vinci Code, there has long
+and the Holy Grail and of The

-existed an organisation called the Priory of Sion, dedicated to
+the Priory of Sion, dedicated to restoring the Royal House of David

-restoring the Royal House of David the the throne of France.
+the the throne of France.

 A Priory of Sion, located on Mount Sion in the Holy Land, existed

-in the Middle Ages.
-There is however no evidence that it existed
+is however no evidence that it existed after the middle ages, that

-or that was in any way linked to the Knights
+it held any particular great secret, or that was in any way linked

 Templars.

-and its registration was noted on 20 July 1956 in the 'Journal Officiel
+May 1956, and its registration was noted on 20 July 1956 in the

-de la République Française'.
+Journal Officiel de la République Française.

 The founders and signatories are inscribed as Pierre Plantard known